 GHRoma.
 Ectopic acromegaly.
 Elevated IGF-1 and GHRH.
 Symptoms include acral overgrowth and cardiomegaly.

 You may see some sites listing PPoma.
 Pancreatic Polypeptide (PP).
-A complicated one and not too much information (even in the ISI book or ENETS Guidelines, in fact ENETS guidelines do not even list it in the recent 2022 document).
+A complicated one and not too much information (even in the now historical ISI book or ENETS Guidelines, in fact ENETS guidelines do not even list it in the recent 2022 document).
 The function of pancreatic polypeptide is not completely understood.
 Patients present with weight loss, jaundice, and abdominal pain.
 The diagnosis is confirmed by pancreatic polypeptide levels > 300 pg/ml.
 Some of these tumours may be associated with MEN1 syndrome.

 Hedinger Syndrome – the technical name for Carcinoid Heart Disease and an ideal replacement term now that Carcinoid is being phased out.
 Not a hormonal syndrome per se, but it can often be a manifestation of severe cases of so called carcinoid syndrome.
 Normally related to really high levels of 5HIAA.